-I travelled from Suzhou North Railway Station, which I have already mentioned in my Suzhou post.
+I travelled from Suzhou North Railway Station, which I mentioned in my Suzhou post.
 This station is very far from the city centre, right at the north end of the metro line number 2.
-I totally miscalculated the necessary time to reach the station, because the scale of the metro map is not a true representation of the distance.
+I totally miscalculated the time necessary to reach the station, because the scale of the metro map is not true representation of the distance.
 In the end, I had to run.
 I somehow managed to enter the train for Nanjing, literally 2 minutes before departure.
 My plan was to arrive earlier and to have breakfast at the station!
 The added obstacle was the security screening at the entrance to the station.
 All train stations in China have airport like security checks.
 Clearly, China takes security issues seriously!

-Therefore, if you need to catch a train from this station, allow at least one hour to arrive there, plus the time to enter the station and to reach the platform.
+Therefore, if you need to catch the train from this station, allow at least one hour to arrive there, plus time to enter the station and reach the platform.
 In any case, a much better option is Suzhou Railway Station, because it is much closer.
 Suzhou North Railway Station is simply too far away and it takes too long to get there.

-The journey to Nanjing, on a high speed train, took approximately 40 minutes.
+The journey to Nanjing, on the high speed train, took approximately 40 minutes.
 I arrived to Nanjing South Railway Station.
 The metro system perfectly connects this station with other destinations in the city.
-I travelled in the 2nd class and paid 99.5 yuan for the train ticket from Suzhou to Nanjing.
+I travelled in 2nd class and paid 99.5 yuan for the train ticket from Suzhou to Nanjing.

-Nanjing is the capital of the Jiangsu province.
+Nanjing is the capital city of the Jiangsu province.
 It’s a very big city, with the population of over 8 million people.
 It has a very significant place in the Chinese history and culture.
 It was the capital city of various Chinese dynasties.
 Additionally, it was also the capital city of the republican government, thus covering the time from the 3rd century to 1949.

-To easily locate this area, on the map of Nanjing, look for Confucian Temple metro station, on line number 3.
+To easily locate this area, on the map of Nanjing, look for Confucian Temple metro station, on the line number 3.
 I stayed in the nearby Holiday Inn Aqua City Hotel, some 10 minutes away from the main pedestrian area, therefore within the walking distance.
 It’s a good and not too expensive four-star hotel, adjacent to the Aqua City Shopping Centre, with coffee shops, bars and numerous restaurants.

 I spent 2 days in Nanjing and I visited the following historical sites:

-– The Purple Mountain (The Zhongshan Mountain National Park) – is one of the four most famous mountains in Southern China.
+The Purple Mountain (The Zhongshan Mountain National Park) is one of the four most famous mountains in Southern China.
 Apparently, its name comes from purple clouds that often adorn the top of the mountain.
-It’s very beautiful and also historically and culturally rich.
+It’s very beautiful and it’s also historically and culturally rich.
 It contains more than two hundred scenic spots, fifteen key historical and cultural relics under the state protection and one world cultural heritage site.

 This magnificent mausoleum represents the highest level of architecture and stone carving in the early Ming Dynasty.
 Consequently, it had a dramatic influence on the pattern of imperial mausoleums in the following five hundred years.
 The Xiaoling Mausoleum of the Ming Dynasty became a UNESCO World Heritage Site in July 2003.

-– Dr. Sun Yat-sen’s Mausoleum – is a burial site of Dr. Sun Yat-sen, the great pioneer of China’s democratic revolution and the “Father of the Republic of China”.
+Dr. Sun Yat-sen’s Mausoleum is a burial site of Dr. Sun Yat-sen, the great pioneer of China’s democratic revolution and the “Father of the Republic of China”.
 Led by Dr. Sun, the Chinese people brought down the rule of the Qing Dynasty and ended 2000 years of the feudal monarchy system.
 This change took the people of China into the modern age.
-The mausoleum was constructed from 1926 to 1929.
+The mausoleum was constructed between 1926 to 1929.

 The massacre started on 13 December 1937, the day when the Japanese army captured Nanjing and it lasted for six weeks.
-During that period, soldiers of the Imperial Japanese Army disarmed Chinese soldiers, committed widespread rape and looting and murdered between 40000 and 300000 Chinese civilians.
+During that period, soldiers of the Imperial Japanese Army disarmed Chinese soldiers, committed widespread rape and looting.
+Also, they murdered between 40000 and 300000 Chinese civilians.